smakecloud/laravel-feature-flags/README.md

 ### Model flags

-If you would like to feature flag specific models, begin by implementing the `HasFeatures` interface and using the `Features` trait.
+If you would like to feature flag specific models, begin by implementing the `RyanChandler\LaravelFeatureFlags\Models\Contracts\HasFeatures` interface and using the `RyanChandler\LaravelFeatureFlags\Models\Concerns\WithFeatures` trait.
 Here's an example on a `User` model.

 ```php
 use RyanChandler\LaravelFeatureFlags\Models\Contracts\HasFeatures;